 How much does it cost?

 The minimum fee is NZD $125.00 plus GST payable for the first document and NZD $20 plus GST for each additional document payable at the end of your appointment.
-Cash / eftpos / credit card facilities are available.
+Eftpos and credit card facilities are available and we do not take payment in cash.
 The fee may increase depending on the number of documents, their complexity and the time required to consider them.

 Apostille and authentication certificates - Why do I have to have my document further stamped after visiting the Notary?